Forking in Short and Tame Abstract Elementary Classes: Preliminaries

 We use a monster model to streamline our treatment.
 However, amalgamation is the only one of the properties that is crucial because it simplifies Galois types.
 Joint embedding and no maximal models are rarely used; one major exception is Proposition \ref{orderprop} in the discussion of the order property.
 After giving the definition of nonforking in the next section, we briefly detail the differences when we are not working in the context of a monster model.

 In AECs, a consistent set of formulas is not a strong enough definition of type; any of the examples of non-tameness will be an example of this and it is made explicit in \cite{untame}.
-However, Shelah isolated a semantic notion of type in \cite{sh300} that Grossberg named \emph{Galois type} in \cite{grossberg2002} this can replace the first order notion.
-We differ from the standard treatment of types in that we allow the length of our types to be possibly infinite.
-This has proven fruitful in Shelah and Makkai \cite{makkaishelah}, Grossberg and VanDieren \cite{tamenessone}, Shelah \cite{shelahaecbook}.V, and Boney \cite{longtypes}, and is necessary for our work in the later sections.
+However, Shelah isolated a semantic notion of type in \cite{sh300} that Grossberg suggested to call \emph{Galois type} in \cite{grossberg2002}.
+In his book \cite{shelahaecbook}, Shelah calls this \emph{orbital type}.
+This notion replaces the first order notion of type for AECs.
+Crucially, we allow Galois types of infinite lengths.